ianturner88/vanilla-js-qwixx/README.md

 To solve this problem, a new property needs to be added to the player object to store all selections the user made during the game.

+- this.numbersAlreadyTaken = [[], [], [], []]

+Additionally,

 # August 28: Checks

 Today, I implemented a few small checks.
-I wrote code to disable each users' side of the board after the user made a selection, and I implemented a feature to administer a strike if player 2 does not make a selection on their turn.
+I wrote code to disable each users' side of the board after the user made a selection (player property: disablePlayer#Buttons()), and I implemented a feature to administer a strike if player 2 does not make a selection on their turn.

 # July 2: Skipped Turns